 Blinatumomab and T Cell Depleted Donor Blood Cell Transplant in Treating Younger Patients with Relapsed or Refractory Hematologic Malignancy after a Previous Transplant

-- Any of the following hematologic malignancies that has relapsed or remains refractory after prior allogeneic hematopoietic cell transplantation (HCT) (this includes any stage of disease - such as refractory due to induction failure, refractory in relapse, or in any complete remission (CR) - as long as the hematologic malignancy remained persistent or returned after a previous allogeneic HCT): acute lymphoblastic leukemia (ALL), acute myeloblastic leukemia (AML), myeloid sarcoma, chronic myelogenous leukemia (CML), juvenile myelomonocytic leukemia (JMML), myelodysplastic syndrome (MDS), non-Hodgkin lymphoma (NHL)
+- Cohort 1: Any of the following hematologic malignancies that has relapsed or remains refractory after prior allogeneic hematopoietic cell transplantation (HCT) (this includes any stage of disease - such as refractory due to induction failure, refractory in relapse, or in any complete remission (CR) - as long as the hematologic malignancy remained persistent or returned after a previous allogeneic HCT): acute lymphoblastic leukemia (ALL), acute myeloblastic leukemia (AML), myeloid sarcoma, chronic myelogenous leukemia (CML), juvenile myelomonocytic leukemia (JMML), myelodysplastic syndrome (MDS), non-Hodgkin lymphoma (NHL) OR Cohort 2: Any of the following hematologic malignancies that are refractory (includes chemoresistant relapse or primary induction failure): ALL, AML, Myeloid Sarcoma, CML, Juvenile myelomonocytic leukemia (JMML), myelodysplastic syndrome (MDS), non-Hodgkin lymphoma (NHL)

 - Has a suitable single haplotype matched (>= 3 of 6) family member donor

 - Does not have any other active malignancy other than the one for which this transplant is indicated

 - If prior central nervous system (CNS) leukemia, it must be treated and in CNS CR

 - Does not have current uncontrolled bacterial, fungal, or viral infection

 - Left ventricular ejection fraction > 40%, or shortening fraction >= 25%